Frau Farbissina: Goldmember

 Frau Farbissina is still helping Dr. Evil with his evil schemes.
 Farbissina and Dr. Evil also kiss while he is in prison; although the two enjoy it (despite her having been established as a lesbian in the previous movie), the purpose was to transfer a key to Dr. Evil so that he could escape.
 Once her son Scott begins to become evil, she shows that she is very proud.

+Reception and legacy

+The character is described as striking and memorable and as the actress's best known role.
+She appeared in a Super Bowl advertising in 2022.